List of Organisation of Islamic Cooperation organisations: Subsidiary organisations

-Specialized organisations
+Specialised organisations

-A specialized institution or organisation takes activities within the scope of the OIC.
+A specialised institution or organisation takes activities within the scope of the OIC.
 The council of foreign ministers are responsible for decisions, however they are implemented by the secretary general likewise subsidiary organs.
-When a specialized institution is adopted by the OIC, all member states required to sign memorandum than to be part of the institution automatically likewise subsidiary.
-Any member state has an option to become part of a specialized institution.
+When a specialised institution is adopted by the OIC, all member states required to sign memorandum than to be part of the institution automatically likewise subsidiary.
+Any member state has an option to become part of a specialised institution.
 It manages budge independently.
-OIC has been maintaining eight specialized institutions since it came into existence.
+OIC has been maintaining eight specialised institutions since it came into existence.